Vivioli87/memory-game/testing_readme.md

 6. As a site visitor, I would like an option to learn more about the subject matter of the game: Succulents.
     - On the landing page, there is a section at the bottom which provides the users some resources on what succulents are, how to care for them and where to buy them also.
     - Through playing the game, the user can see and appreciate the various succulent types and colours that exist.
-7. As a site visitor, I would like a the game website to be easily navigable and have sleek design, that is responsive on different devices.
+7. As a site visitor, I would like the game website to be easily navigable and have sleek design, that is responsive on different devices.
     - The website is fully responsive for different devices.
     - There is a navigation bar at the top of each page to allow users to access any page of the website at any time.
     - There is a button within the game instructions section on the home page, which takes the user to the game page when they are ready to play also.